Listed in reverse chronological order:

 BENEFITS

-LA Law Library currently offers a comprehensive benefits package including California Public Employees Retirement System (pension program), choice of 12 medical insurance plans, dental and vision insurance plans, paid leave accruals, 14 paid holidays, life and long-term disability insurance, 457 Deferred Compensation plan, Flexible Spending Account (FSA); as well as a transportation allowance/reimbursement program for using public transit or free parking if you drive.
+LA Law Library currently offers a comprehensive benefits package including paid leave accruals, 14 paid holidays, life and long-term disability insurance, Aflac Insurance; as well as a transportation allowance/reimbursement program for using public transit or free parking if you drive.

 EQUAL OPPORTUNITY EMPLOYER